Written by Saifullah Khan | Study Abroad Freelance Consultant | Updated May 2025

 How to Apply

 The application process is long and typically takes between 6 to 12 months before the training starts.
-Applications are accepted throughout the entire year, but it sees surge in August and September.
+Applications are accepted throughout the entire year, but it sees a surge in August and September.

 - Start Learning German